lkuper/dissertation/dissertation/jfp-reviews-notes.md

 > information (but in a general constraint domain, not just about a
 > single cell value), and quiescence detection as a synchronization
 > mechanism.

+I've actually meant to mention this in related work for some time but didn't dig in and learn enough about it to be able to know what to say.
+We should definitely say *something* about it.
+[TODO]